lunakid/html-zimg/README.md

 The idea is auto-opening a magnifier view (an extra DOM element) for "zooming into" the full-size image, when hovering over its thumbnail.
-If the image does not fit the zoom view, it's also panned (as a background image, repositioned) by `mousemove` events.
+If the image does not fit the zoom view, it's also panned (as a background image, repositioned by `mousemove` events).

 (Note: "zooming" is a bit of a misnomer now, as there's just a fixed-size magnifier yet...)